microbit-foundation/dev-docs/hardware/1-5-revision.md

 | item          | details
 | ---           | ---
 | Model         | [LSM303GR](https://www.st.com/en/mems-and-sensors/lsm303agr.html)
-| Features      | 3 magnetic field and 3 acceleration axis , 2/4/8/16g ranges
+| Features      | 3 magnetic field and 3 acceleration axes , 2/4/8/16g ranges
 | Resolution    | 8/10/12 bits
 | On board gestures | 'freefall'
 | Other gestures | Other gestures are implemented by software algorithms in the runtime.

 ### Temperature Sensing

-The nRF51 application processor has an on board core temperature sensor.
+The nRF51 application processor has an on-board core temperature sensor.
 This is exposed via the standard runtime software, and provides an estimate of ambient temperature.

 | item          | details